Tea dance revival with Phil Kelsall

 2026 SATURDAY TEA DANCES at 2pm

-January 10th with Michael Wooldridge
+June 27th with Michael Wooldridge

 Blackpool comes to Worthing!!
 Come and experience the atmosphere of dancing to the sounds of the mighty Wurlitzer Organ, just like in the Ballroom at Blackpool Tower.
+Dance the afternoon away with Ballroom, Latin and popular sequence dances on the vast sprung dance floor of the Assembly Hall.

 The entry price includes tea, coffee and delicious cake, provided in the interval.